confluentinc/event-streaming-patterns/docs/event/data-contract.md

 }
 ```

-Additionally, using a central repository like [Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html) makes is seamless for Kafka clients leverage schemas.
+Additionally, using a central repository like [Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html) makes it easy for Kafka clients to leverage schemas.

 ## Considerations